falkr/designscience/pages/class.md

 -   You need to think for yourself.
 Design science is a framework that provides you guidelines for how to ask relevant questions, but not how to answer them for your specific project.
+    The answer how you should apply to your specific topic is an answer that only you can find.

 -   Guidance on methods, experiments, validation and overall scope are valuable discussion subjects for you and your supervisor.
 Talk with